 Upholstering your steering wheel using Alcantara fabric is a fantastic way to add a robust and luxurious touch to your car interior.
 Alcantara is a common Italian-made synthetic textile material with a comfortable, suede-like microfiber pile.
 Alcantara, sometimes known as Alcantara leather, offers a greater, firmer grip, and it is incredibly durable, making it highly sought-after by automotive enthusiasts.
+Why should you trust Hydes?
+We are the official North American distributor for Alcantara and have worked with this legendary company for over 15 years!

 To upholster or wrap your steering wheel using Alcantara fabric, you can use the following steps: